 • School mission statement

-• Office hours, bell schedule, dress code, attendance requirements
+• Office hours, school hours, dress code, attendance reporting

 • Telephone, fax, and email contact information